 As a writer, I am also deeply bonded to folklore and myth, Southern culture (especially that of the Carolinas), women and the layers of their stories, what tends to serve 'on the record' as history, family, love infidelities, self-betrayals, historical icons and race ... but I am not bound solely to these matters as subjects.
 They just happen to be my most frequent creative obsessions.
 Each of these things is a lens, and any subject I choose to write about is accountable to the complexity of these lenses."

 A native North Carolinian, Cherryl T. Cooley has published two single-author volumes of poems, Utterance: A Museology of Kin (2003) and Exquisite Heats (Salt Publishing, 2008).
 Chops, an art book project released by Nexus Press, won the 2005 AIGA Gold SEED Award and is permanently housed in the Museum of Modern Art.
 Her stage play, "Settling Sophia," has had workshop and full productions in North Carolina, Michigan and Atlanta, Georgia.

 Before 2013, she published as Cherryl Floyd-Miller.
-She lives in Northern Virginia.
+She loves, lives and works from Northern Virginia.